Supplemental lesson - Ragged hierarchies

 Estimated time to complete this lesson: 20 minutes

-This supplemental lesson topic is part of a tabular modeling tutorial.
+This supplemental lesson article is part of a tabular modeling tutorial.
 Before performing the tasks in this supplemental lesson, you should have completed all previous lessons or have a completed Adventure Works Internet Sales sample model project.

 If you've created the AW Internet Sales project as part of the tutorial, your model does not yet contain any data or hierarchies that are ragged.
 To complete this supplemental lesson, you first have to create the problem by adding some additional tables, create relationships, calculated columns, a measure, and a new Organization hierarchy.
 That part takes about 15 minutes.
 Then, you get to solve it in just a few minutes.